Losing your partner to dementia: Coping with loss and grief

 We had twice-a-year appointments at the hospital, and visits from various people from the local Memory Clinic, to monitor the progress of the condition.
 Catriona even got involved in some research projects.
 We were directed to a local charity that specialised in young people living with dementia.
 This provided a helpful support group along with activities for Catriona.

-After moving to Devon, the level of support drastically changed
+After moving, the level of support changed

 When we embarked on our journey to move to Devon in 2015, the level of support drastically changed.
 My heart sank as we walked into the office of our new GP, with hope filling our hearts for a similar level of help.